jporeilly/K8s/Labs/05 Storage Options/02 PersistentVolumes/PersistentVolumes.md

 ```
 kubectl get pv task-pv-volume
 ```
-Note: output shows the staus of the bound
+Note: output shows the staus of the bind.

 deploy nginx:
 ```